e-id/app/USING.md

 # Using

+## For end users

+The app can be installed by downloading the release from the [releases](https://github.com/e-id/e-id/releases) page.

+If no release is available, the app can be cloned, then installed and/or packaged.

+More information can be found [here](INSTALL.md)

+The app may require a middleware such as the belgian e-id middleware.

+After downloading the app.
+It must be run at least once to registrer URL scheme and search a valid library.

+Locate the e-ID icon in the system tray to open a menu where you can select a valid library (auto-selects first valid library).

+The app does not need to run in the background.
+It can be closed at any time.

+If the executable is moved, it must be run once to update its location used for the URL scheme registration.

+## For developers

 Developers can easily integrate Open e-ID application using its custom URL scheme `e-id://`

 The protocol URL starts with callback URL.
 Open e-ID app will replace `e-id://` width `https://` when returning the result.